damian-ontivero/servertree/README.md

 #### TODO
 * Fix favicon.
 Done
 * Add user logged to navbar and be able to edit my user.
+Done
 * Add module title.
 * Fix user role "observador" to be able to edit its own user.
 * Fix user role "observador" to not be able to edit/delete access/service.